 Akinesia

 The term akinesia refers to the inability to perform a clinically perceivable movement.
 It can present as a delayed response, freezing mid-action, or finally total abolition of movement (Ramakrishnan S, 2021).
-In general anaesthesia akinesia is typically achieved by means of hypnotic and analgesic agent combination but in some cases, it is necessary to administer a neuromuscular blocker, like Rocuronium, to achieve muscle relaxation and guarantee patients’ and professionals security over the intervention.
+In general anaesthesia akinesia is typically achieved by means of hypnotic and analgesic agent combination although depending on the type of surgery and anesthetic drugs and doses used, it is sometimes necessary to administer a neuromuscular blocking agent, such as Rocuronium, to achieve muscle relaxation to avoid movement or even muscle contraction during the course of the surgical intervention.

 Anaesthetic drugs